Alongside his nationwide tour and foray as an author, publishing a poetry book named Titles Ruin Everything, Drake let the dogs out in a big way.

 “Okay, my dilemma I am faced with is either cancel shows to finish the album or I complete the mission and drop the album before the last show,” he wrote.
 “I owe you all these memories we are building and anywhere we have missed to date, we will be spinning back for sure.
 FATD October 6th.
 It’s only right…”

-Initially rumored to drop on Aug.
-26, Lil Yachty and Drizzy himself dispelled discourse of its release last month.
+With multiple release dates floating ahead of its drop, it was first rumored to drop on Aug.
+26, where Lil Yachty and Drizzy swiftly dispelled discourse of its release.
 “I know y’all mad the album didn’t come out last night, [but] I didn’t say it was.
 I said it was coming soon,” he said.
 “I’m finishing it up though, it’s coming very soon, but you know I’m doing shows and s**t.
 ‘For All The Dogs’ on the way… if you’ve ever loved anything I did in the past, this album is for you.
 It’ll be worth the wait.”

-Drake has teased the record on almost every stop of IAAB, which has featured a slew of special guests, such as J. Cole, Teezo Touchdown, Zack Bia, Lil Yachty, Lebron James, Bronny James among more stars.
-“My album is coming very soon,” he said last week in Los Angeles.
+Drake teased the record on almost every stop of IAAB, which has featured a slew of special guests, such as J. Cole, Teezo Touchdown, Zack Bia, Lil Yachty, Lebron James, Bronny James among more stars.
+“My album is coming very soon,” he said at IAAB’s LA stop.
 “I love it with all my heart.
 I’m very excited about it… I’m just trying to get it perfect for y’all.”

-FATD’s initial announcement came via full-page newspaper ads for Titles Ruin Everything in the Los Angeles Times, New York Post, the Houston Chronicle and more.
+FATD’s initial announcement came via full-page newspaper ads for his poetry book, Titles Ruin Everything, in the Los Angeles Times, New York Post, the Houston Chronicle and more.
 The cover advertisements held QR code that linked to a website where the forthcoming LP was revealed in a short statement.
 “I made an album to go with the book,” Drake wrote.
 “They say they miss the old Drake girl don’t tempt me.
 FOR ALL THE DOGS.”

 “I’m tired of everybody coming up to me, [saying] man… we miss that old Drake man.
 We need that old Drake man… Imma give it to you then”